ChenPeleg/pwa-tools/README.md

 This command will:
 1. Fetch the latest release information
 2. Extract the download URL for the zip file
 3. Download the zip file
-4. Extract its contents
-5. Remove the zip file after extraction

 ## Features